ChilukaNikhila/IntrusionDetection/readme.md

 ##Features in dataset:A total of 42 features are present in the dataset, out of which 41 features describe the details of the network traffic and the type of data.
 The last feature is a label that tells whether the network traffic is an attack or normal traffic.

-##Data Cleaning
+## Data Cleaning

 Data must be cleaned to improve the quality of Data.
 The Data Cleaning steps that are considered for the data is.

 1. Mapping the attack classes.
 As there are subcategories of attack classes, they are mapped to the main category (Main classes are DoS, U2R, Probe, R2L)
 2. Dropping irrelevant columns: num_outbound_cmds' field has all 0 values.
 Hence, it will be removed from both train and test dataset since it is a redundant field.

-##Exploratory Data Analysis (EDA):
+## Exploratory Data Analysis (EDA):
 Exploratory data analysis is performed to ensure that the data that is given to the model is valid and is compatible with the type of machine learning algorithm used in developing the model.
 It helps the model predict with greater accuracy.

+### Data statistics:
-###Data statistics:Many statistic features can be derived from the features in the dataset in order to facilitate better understanding of the dataset to train the model perfectly.
+Many statistic features can be derived from the features in the dataset in order to facilitate better understanding of the dataset to train the model perfectly.
 In the case of numerical attributes various statistics like mean, standard deviation, count etc. can be evaluated.
 These calculated statistics can be used by the machine learning model to extract useful information from the features and use it to form specific patterns or rules for predicting output
+## Data Visualization:
-###Data Visualization: Some features can be better understood if they analyzed visually rather than dealing with pure numerical values.
+Some features can be better understood if they analyzed visually rather than dealing with pure numerical values.
 The redundant features or columns are removed from training and test dataset.
 The attack class is visualized, and the graph of attack classes is plotted

-##DATA CORRELATION
+## DATA CORRELATION
 A correlation coefficient is an approach to put worth to the relationship.
 Relationship coefficients have a worth of between - 1 and 1.
 A "0" signifies there is no connection between the factors by any stretch of the imagination, while - 1 or 1 implies that there is an ideal negative or positive relationship

-##FEATURE SELECTION & DATA PREPARATION FOR MODELLING
+## FEATURE SELECTION & DATA PREPARATION FOR MODELLING
 All the features present in the dataset may not be necessary to predict the correct output.
 Some features can be removed from the dataset so that processing the dataset will become much easier and training the model will take less time.
 Feature selection solves this problem by analyzing the dataset thoroughly and with exploratory data analysis the user can select some of the many features from the dataset that contribute more to predict the output feature selection algorithm identifies the features which are most important, and which have high contribution in predicting the output.
 These features are selected, and the model is instructed to give much more priority to these selected features.The plot helps to analyse easily, to select the best features.(heatmap1.png,heatmap2.png)
-###Feature Selection for The Data:
+### Feature Selection for The Data:
 After EDA, we have removed highly correlated features and selected Best Features using Chi Square Feature Selection

-###Data Preparation for Modelling
+### Data Preparation for Modelling
 After Feature Selection, we have extracted the dataset with new features, applied Standardization to the data.
 We have used Min Max scaler to Standardize the data.
 Data is being split into 67% and 33% for training and testing, respectively.
 This prepared data is sent for Model Building

-##MODEL BUILDING, VALIDATION & EVALUATION
+## MODEL BUILDING, VALIDATION & EVALUATION
 The Prepared Data is being used for Modelling.
 Here Data is Trained and Tested with various classifiers to filter out best Model which fits the data and predicts the attack behaviour according to our objective.
 Classifiers Used:  Logistic, KNN, Decision Tree, SVM, Naïve Bayes. testing_accuracy_models.png and training_accuracy_models.png gives the comparison between different models